GUIDE 2024

 Small pieces of text are microcopies.
 As the interface content is small and compact, thus such content is called a microcopy.

-Keep in mind that UX writing microcopies is not generic copywriting copies.
+Keep in mind that UX writing microcopies are not generic copywriting copies.
 Copywriting means writing copies to convert sales, while UX writing targets a good user experience as it helps a user navigate successfully through digital interfaces and multiple platforms.

 A user interface is a digital interface of an application or a website that a user interacts with to perform an action.